lfsjesus/Proj2-PFL/readme.md

  ```

 ### Executing Instructions:
 - The core of the interpreter's execution is encapsulated within the `run` function.
 This essential component is responsible for interpreting and executing the instructions, represented by the `Code` type.
-The execution engine manages the manipulation of the `Stack` and `State` as per the provided instructions.

 - The `run` function operates by sequentially processing the list of instructions contained within `Code`, one instruction at a time.

 ### Stack and State Manipulation
-- For each instruction, we created auxiliary functions
+- For each instruction, we created auxiliary functions which manipulate the `Stack` and `State` as per the instruction's requirements.

+- For example, for the `add` instruction, we created:

+    ```haskell
+    add :: Stack -> Stack
+    add ((IntValue elem1):(IntValue elem2):stack) = (IntValue  (elem1 + elem2)):stack
+    add _ = error "Run-time error"
+    ```
+  - This function adds the top two `IntValues` on the stack, replacing them with their sum.

+- For the `store` instruction, we created:

+     ```haskell
+    storeElem :: String -> Stack -> State -> State
+    storeElem varName ((IntValue elem):stack) state = (varName, (IntValue elem)) : filter ((/= varName) . fst) state
+    storeElem varName ((BoolValue elem):stack) state = (varName, (BoolValue elem)) : filter ((/= varName) . fst) state
+    storeElem _ [] state = error "Run-time error"
+    ```
+   - This function stores the top element of the stack in the state, with the given variable name, updating the state accordingly.

+### Control Flow Instructions
+- The instructions `branch` and `loop` are used to control the flow of execution.
+These instructions are used to implement conditional statements and loops, respectively.

+- For example, for the `branch` instruction, we created:

+    ```haskell
+    branch :: Code -> Code -> Stack -> Code
+    branch code1 code2 ((BoolValue elem):stack)
+    | elem = code1
+    | otherwise = code2
+    branch _ _ _ = error "Run-time error"
+    ```
+  - Combined with the run function, this function evaluates the top element of the stack, and executes the first code block if it's `True`, or the second code block if it's `False`.

-### Function Signature
+### Error Handling

-- Signature: `run :: (Code, Stack, State) -> (Code, Stack, State)`
-  - Takes input in the form of `(Code, Stack, State)`
-  - Produces output as `(Code, Stack, State)` after each instruction execution.
+- The interpreter is designed to handle errors that may occur during execution, such as `wrong arguments` for instructions.

+- These errors are detected by the interpreter, and are reported to the user.

+- In these cases, an exception with the string `"Run-time error"` is thrown, and the program is terminated.

+## Part 2: Compiler And Parser